mohan-chinnappan-n/Analytics-Cloud-Dataset-Utils/docs/export.md

   $ sfdx mohanc:ea:dataset:export

 OPTIONS
-  -u, --targetusername=targetusername             username or alias for the target org; overrides default target org --apiversion=apiversion                         override the api version used for api requests made by this command --json                                          format output as json
+  -e, --exportid=exportid                         Export Id to be exported or LATEST -u, --targetusername=targetusername             username or alias for the target org; overrides default target org --apiversion=apiversion                         override the api version used for api requests made by this command --json                                          format output as json